birlaPranjal/travelbuddy/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+### Gantavya AI Travel Assistant

+The Gantavya AI chatbot uses OpenAI's GPT-4o model to provide intelligent responses about Indian travel destinations, attractions, and experiences.
+The chatbot is designed to:

+- Provide detailed information about Indian travel destinations
+- Suggest travel itineraries based on user preferences
+- Offer cultural insights and travel tips
+- Answer questions about local cuisine, accommodation, and transportation

+The implementation leverages the OpenAI API to generate context-aware responses that are focused on Indian tourism.

+### Password Reset System

+The application includes a secure password reset system using email verification:
+- NodeMailer integration for sending reset codes
+- OTP verification for secure password changes
+- Modern UI with step-by-step process

 ## Learn More